pcarrott/pcarrott.github.io/academic/content/personal/index.md

     content:
       title: ':carrot: About me'
       text: |-
         This page contains some personal information about myself and what I enjoy doing in my free time.
-I am a :flag_pt: and :england: citizen, born in 1999 in Évora, Portugal.
+I am a :flag_pt: and :flag_gb: citizen, born in 1999 in Évora, Portugal.
 Here are the cutest woofers to lay their paws on Earth.

         {{< gallery album="dogs" >}}
     design: